0n1cOn3/Foodcoop/README.md

 Store.html` created by Firefox will work.
 In this mode the pages are read from disk instead of downloaded.

+When you choose an offline folder in the application settings the program now scans all HTML files in that directory.
+Basic information such as the product name, price, country of origin and weight is extracted and printed to the console.

 ## Prerequisites

 Install the Qt6 development modules required to build the application.
 On